antirez/microfont/README.md

     python3 font_to_microfont.py -k charset.txt myfont_regular.ttf 18 victor:R:18.mfnt

-The font generated will have all the characters specified inside teh `charset.txt` file, so make sure that it contains what you need, but not more than you need in order to avoid wasting space on the flash.
+The font generated will have all the characters specified inside the `charset.txt` file, so make sure that it contains what you need, but not more than you need in order to avoid wasting space on the flash.

 ## Usage